TeXmeijin/nextjs-microcms-tsx-jamstack-aspida-boilerplate/README.md

 Then, check `modules/apiClient.ts`.
 This initializes aspida client and export it.
 With optimizing for `microCMS` APIs.

+*Notice:* at local development, we can use [`aspida-mock`](https://github.com/aspida/aspida/tree/master/packages/aspida-mock).
+The library make us building mock server and response data by using same API as real backend APIs.
+Please look at `modules/apiClient.ts`.

 You can get microCMS content by following code.

 ```typescript